 Burntcoat Head Park

-If you want to feel the full power of the world’s highest tide, aim for Burntcoat Head Park on the Bay of Fundy.
-You can search for fossils, beachcomb for distinctive rocks and shells, and hike for miles on the bottom of the sea.
-Be sure to watch the time and plan your visit with the advancing tide in mind!
+Looking to walk on the ocean floor at low tide and witness the power of the world’s highest tides?
+Be sure to visit Burntcoat Head Park on the Bay of Fundy where you can find fossils, distinctive rocks and shells, and small species of sea life in pools of ocean water left behind at low tide as you walk around on the ocean floor.
+Be sure to watch the time and plan your visit with the tide times in mind!

 Ride the world’s highest tide on a tidal bore rafting adventure.
-Start your adventure with a scenic cruise up the normally serene Shubenacadie River.
-Suddenly, the surging power of the incoming water from the Bay of Fundy reverses the flow of the river and sends you cascading through 8 to 12+ foot tall white-capped rapids.
+Start your adventure with a scenic cruise up the serene Shubenacadie River to the mouth of the river.
+Watch for the tidal bore, the leading wave in the incoming water from the Bay of Fundy, and watch as it reverses the flow of the river which will send you cascading through 8 to 12+ foot tall white-capped rapids back down the river.